MicrosoftDocs/sql-docs/docs/sql-server/stretch-database/enable-stretch-database-for-a-table.md

 > [!IMPORTANT]
 > Stretch Database is deprecated in [!INCLUDE [sssql22-md](../../includes/sssql22-md.md)]. [!INCLUDE [ssnotedepfuturedontuse-md](../../includes/ssnotedepfuturedontuse-md.md)]

-To configure a table for Stretch Database, select **Stretch | Enable** for a table in SQL Server Management Studio to open the **Enable Table for Stretch** wizard.
+To configure a table for Stretch Database, select **Stretch > Enable** for a table in SQL Server Management Studio to open the **Enable Table for Stretch** wizard.
 You can also use Transact-SQL to enable Stretch Database on an existing table, or to create a new table with Stretch Database enabled.

+> [!IMPORTANT]
+> Stretch Database support is removed in SQL Server Management Studio v19.
+To manage Stretch Database, you can use SQL Server Management Studio v18.9.1 or lower.

 - If you store cold data in a separate table, you can migrate the entire table.

 - If your table contains both hot and cold data, you can specify a filter function to select the rows to migrate.

 **Prerequisites**.
-If you select **Stretch | Enable** for a table, and you haven't yet enabled Stretch Database for the database, the wizard first configures the database for Stretch Database.
+If you select **Stretch > Enable** for a table, and you haven't yet enabled Stretch Database for the database, the wizard first configures the database for Stretch Database.
 Follow the steps in [Get started by running the Enable Database for Stretch Wizard](get-started-by-running-the-enable-database-for-stretch-wizard.md) instead of the steps in this article.

 **Permissions**.
 Enabling Stretch Database on a database or a table requires db_owner permissions.
 Enabling Stretch Database on a table also requires ALTER permissions on the table.